Heading to the Landfill?

-Heading to the Landfill?
-Understanding how any why to cover your load is vital to a successful visit – and ensure you’re within State of Colorado safety code and not littering on Colorado roadways.
+Understanding why it is necessary to cover, secure and tarp your load is vital to a successful visit – and ensure you are within State of Colorado safety code and not littering on Colorado roadways.

 |What is a secured load?||A load is secure when no cargo or debris can slide, shift, fall onto the highway or become airborne.
 Don’t be fooled.
 Heavy items and small loads can still fall out.
 Tires, pieces of wood that is not secure can bounce out.|